 My Back Aches: NSAID Safety in Pregnancy

 NSAIDs should NOT be used in the third trimester of pregnancy unless specifically prescribed by your doctor.
 Like aspirin, NSAIDs like ibuprofen may interfere with the closure of the ductus arteriosus in the baby's heart.
 Acetaminophen is usually the pain and fever reliever of choice in pregnancy.

 Drug Use in Pregnancy: Cough Suppressants

 Cough lozenges are safe, or a soothing drink of honey, lemon and warm water can be a natural help for a cough.

 The Stuffy Nose and Pregnancy: What to Do?

-Alternatives to oral decongestants, like nasal saline solutions (Ayr) or a decongestant spray (Neo-Synephrine) may be safer options, but limit use of decongestant sprays to no more than 3 days in a row to prevent rebound congestion.
+Alternatives to oral decongestants, like nasal saline solutions (Ayr) or a decongestant spray (Neo-Synephrine) are safer options than oral decongestants, but limit use of decongestant sprays to no more than 3 days in a row to prevent rebound congestion.

 Caffeine: Can I Still Have My Latte?

 General Use of Vitamin and Herbal Supplements

 However, prenatal vitamins that contain iron, calcium and folic acid are important in pregnancy, so don't skip those supplements; take as recommended by your doctor.
 Regular over-the-counter supplements may not have the right dose of vitamins you need, so ask your doctor if you need a prescription.